ersilia-os/eos-template/README.md

-# Ersilia Model Contribution
+# Ersilia Model Template

 This README contains the instructions to incorporate a model.
 Please follow along to bring your model into the Ersilia Model Hub.
 After successful incorporation of the model, this README will be automatically updated to reflect model specific details.
-Further information can be found in our [Documentation](https://ersilia.gitbook.io/ersilia-book/ersilia-model-hub/model-contribution/)
+Further information can be found in our [Documentation](https://ersilia.gitbook.io/ersilia-book/ersilia-model-hub/model-contribution/).

 ## Folder Structure